Classroom Response Systems Overview

 Instructors can use CRPs to pose a question(s) as the class is getting ready to begin.
 Answers and results can be shown in real time.
 Instructors can then discuss the results with the class and have students provide feedback on why they chose a particular answer.

-- Center for Teaching Excellence (Cornell University): Teaching With Technology Classroom Response Systems
+- Center for Teaching Innovation (Cornell University): Teaching With Technology Classroom Response Systems

 - Center for Teaching (Vanderbilt University): Classroom Response Systems “Clickers”